The beef rib primal cut is where we get some of the most tender, flavorful and generally desirable steaks and roasts.

 That's where beef short ribs come from, and the distinction between them as being part of the rib primal or the plate primal is a somewhat arbitrary one.

-Another way of thinking about it (although it might be counterintuitive) is that the beef rib primal is what's left of the beef forequarter after the beef chuck and the beef plate are removed.
+In short, the beef rib primal is what's left of the beef forequarter after the beef chuck and the beef plate are removed.

-Beef Rib Roasts and Steaks
+How to Cook Beef Rib Roasts and Steaks

 After removing the backbone and associated cartilage, you have what's called a roast-ready beef rib, which can be used for making classic bone-in prime rib roasts or sliced into individual bone-in ribeye steaks.